bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

   the application must be provided.

-- The ``license`` field is preferred by providing an URL to the license, but a set of predefined strings is also supported, and can be found here: https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses
+- The ``license`` field is preferred by providing an URL to the license, but a set of predefined strings are also supported, and can be found here: https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses

 - ``files`` is a list of all the source files of the application (typically all ``.py`` files).
 The files' order